Matteo Zuppi

-Pope Francis raised him to the rank of cardinal in 2019.
-He has been president of the Episcopal Conference of Italy since May 2022.
+Pope Francis made him a cardinal in 2019.
+He has been president of the Episcopal Conference of Italy since 2022.
+During this time, Zuppi opposed right-wing populism, nationalism and anti-immigrant beliefs, emphasizing Europe's moral duty to welcome migrants.
+These views resulted in clashes with Matteo Salvini, leader of Italy's Lega Party, alongside other individuals of the Italian right.
+He was a voice of support for the 2018 Vatican-China Agreement, which allows the pope to approve and veto bishops approved by the Chinese Communist Party.
+He has written three books on Catholicism and additionally contributed an essay to the Italian translation of James Martin's Building a Bridge.
+As a close associate of Pope Francis, who supported many of his initiatives, Zuppi was seen as a leading contender in the 2025 papal conclave.

-Priest
+Early life and priesthood

-Born in Rome on 11 October 1955, he is the fifth of six children of the journalist Enrico and Carla Fumagalli, niece of Cardinal Carlo Confalonieri.
+Born in Rome on 11 October 1955, he is the fifth of six children of the journalist Enrico Zuppi, and Carla Fumagalli (d.
+2004), niece of Cardinal Carlo Confalonieri.
 He attended the Liceo Virgilio there and then he studied at the seminary in Palestrina and earned his Bachelor of Sacred Theology at the Pontifical Lateran University in Rome.
 He earned a laurea at the Sapienza University of Rome, writing his thesis on the history of Christianity.
-He was ordained a priest of the Diocese of Palestrina on 9 May 1981 and was appointed as the parochial vicar of Basilica of Santa Maria in Trastevere under Vincenzo Paglia, whom he succeeded as pastor of the church from 2000 to 2010.
+He was ordained a priest of the Diocese of Palestrina on 9 May 1981 and in that year was appointed as the parochial vicar of Basilica of Santa Maria in Trastevere under Vincenzo Paglia, whom he succeeded as pastor of the church, serving from 2000 to 2010.
 He was incardinated into the Archdiocese of Rome in 1988.

 He worked with the Community of Sant'Egidio, a Catholic lay association devoted to ecumenism and conflict resolution.
 Zuppi was one of the four mediators of the two-year-long Rome-based peace negotiations that resulted in the Rome General Peace Accords and helped end the civil war in Mozambique in 1992, in recognition of which he was made an honorary citizen of that country.
 Zuppi also traveled to Turkey in 1993 in an attempt to secure the release of two Italian tourists held by Kurdish rebels.